Protecting the right to help Alabamians access legal abortion care

 (Case No. 2:23-cv-00450)

-The Attorney General’s threats specifically target helpers like the Yellowhammer Fund, an organization that seeks to resume providing funding and practical support to pregnant Alabamians who are forced to leave their home state and often travel hundreds of miles to access legal abortion care.
-Indeed, abortion funds like the Yellowhammer Fund do more than simply provide aid; they send a message of solidarity to those who are persecuted by the State for seeking to control their reproductive health.
+The Attorney General’s threats specifically targeted helpers like the Yellowhammer Fund, an organization dedicated to providing funding and practical support to pregnant Alabamians forced to travel—often hundreds of miles—to receive safe and legal abortion care.
+Abortion funds like Yellowhammer do more than provide financial aid; they send a message of solidarity to people persecuted for exercising control over their reproductive lives.

-The need for abortion funding and support has only increased since the fall of Roe, particularly in Alabama.
-Abortion is banned in Alabama, the state has the third highest maternal mortality rate in the country, and Alabama is the sixth poorest state in the country.
-In 2021, before abortion was even banned in the state, nearly two thousand people traveled out of state to obtain needed abortion care.
-These burdens fall most heavily on Black people and communities of color, people who also face a heightened risk of criminalization.
+The stakes for Alabamians could not be higher.
+Abortion is banned in Alabama.
+The state has the third highest maternal mortality rate in the country and is the sixth poorest.
+Even before the Dobbs decision, nearly 2,000 Alabamians traveled out of state each year for abortion care.
+These burdens fall disproportionately on Black people and other communities of color, who already face heightened risks of both medical harm and criminalization.

 Plaintiffs: